-- (1) If a company is restored to the Companies Register under this Subdivision, it is to be regarded as having continued in existence as if it had not been dissolved. - (2) On application by any person, the Court may give directions, and make orders, as seem just for placing the company and all other persons in the same position as nearly as may be as if the company had not been dissolved. - (3) An application for the purposes of subsection (2) must be made within 3 years after the date of the restoration.
+- (1) If a company is restored to the Register under this Subdivision, it is to be regarded as having continued in existence as if it had not been dissolved. - (2) On application by any person, the Court of First Instance may give any direction, and make any order, as seems just for placing the company and all other persons in the same position as nearly as may be as if the company had not been dissolved. - (3) An application for the purposes of subsection (2) must be made within 3 years after the date of the restoration.

-Restoration by Order of Court
+Subdivision 2 - Restoration by Court Order

-753. Application to Court for restoration
+15.23 Application to Court for restoration

-- (1) Where a company's name or a company has been struck off the register under section 291 or 291A of the predecessor Ordinance, and the company is dissolved under that section, an application to the Court for the restoration of the company to the Companies Register may be made by a person who- - (a) was a director or member or creditor of the company; and
+- (1) Where a company's name or a company has been struck off the register under section 291 or 291A of the predecessor Ordinance, and the company is dissolved under that section, an application to the Court of First Instance for the restoration of the company to the Register may be made by a person who - (a) was a director or member or creditor of the company; and - (b) feels aggrieved by the striking off. - (2) Where a company has been deregistered, and is dissolved, under section 291AA of the predecessor Ordinance, an application to the Court of First Instance for the restoration of the company to the Register may be made by a person who feels aggrieved by the deregistration. - (3) Subsection (4) applies if -